MC5: 1970–1971: Back in the USA and High Time

-Late career and disbandment
+1972–1991: Disbandment and post-break up

 Both Back in the USA and High Time lost money for Atlantic Records, which dropped the band.
 Early in 1972, the band toured Europe, playing dates in England including Cambridge with Syd Barrett's band Stars and Canterbury with former Tyrannosaurus Rex percussionist Steve Peregrin Took, as well as a TV session in Bremen, Germany for Beat Club.

 On February 13, 1972, Michael Davis left the band (he was using heroin and was all but forced out by the others), and was replaced by a series of bassists (Steve Moorhouse, Derek Hughes, and Ray Craig).
-The remaining members recorded two new songs—"Gold Rush" (also known as "Gold" and "Train Music") and "Inside Out"—in London shortly afterwards for the soundtrack of a film called Gold.
+The remaining members recorded three new songs—"Gold" (also known as "Gold Rush"), "Train Music" and "Inside Out"—in London shortly afterwards for the soundtrack of a film called Gold.
 This was the band's final recording session.

-The group limped along a while longer, eventually reduced to Kramer and Smith touring and playing with Ritchie Dharma on drums and Derek Hughes on bass, playing R&B covers as much as their original material.
+The group continued on a little while longer, eventually reduced to Kramer, Smith, and Tyner touring and playing with Ritchie Dharma on drums and Derek Hughes on bass, playing R&B covers as much as their original material.

 MC5 reunited for a farewell show on December 31, 1972 at the Grande Ballroom.
-The venue that had only a few years before hosted over a thousand eager fans now had a few dozen people, and, distraught, Kramer left the stage after a few songs.
-The band dissolved not long after the event.
+The venue that had only a few years before hosted over a thousand eager fans now had a few dozen people.
+Distraught and also in the throes of drug addiction, Kramer left the stage after only a few songs.
+The group disbanded not long after the event.